euro-hpc-pl/SpinGlassPEPS.jl/docs/src/intro.md

 ```@julia
 net = PEPSNetwork{KingSingleNode{GaugesEnergy}, Dense, T}(m, n, potts_h, transform)
 ```
 This constructs a PEPS network based on the `KingSingleNode`, which specifies the type of the node used within the tensor networks.
-The layout `GaugesEnergy` defines how the tensor network is divided into boundary Matrix Product States (MPSs).
+The layout `GaugesEnergy` defines how the tensor network is divided into Matrix Product Operators (MPO).
 Other control parameter includes `Sparsity` which determines whether dense or sparse tensors should be used.
 In this example, as we apply small clusters containing two spins, we can use `Dense` mode.
 The parameter `T` represents the data type used for numerical calculations.
 In this example, we set:
 ```@julia
 T = Float64